Neil Spiller: The Bartlett, UCL

 Burning Whiteness, Plumb Black Lines gained Spiller recognition as an emerging talent.
 In the early 1990s, he was approached in a bar by Sir Peter Cook who recruited him to The Bartlett.
 In lieu of Farmer, Spiller began working with Philip 'Mad Phil' Watson who was recruited to The Bartlett's faculty around the same time and the two continued to teach together until 2018.
 In 1991, the two travelled to New York City with the staff of Watson's previous institution, Birmingham Polytechnic (now Birmingham City University).
 There Spiller purchased the book Cyberspace: the First Steps (1991), edited by Michael Benedik, which inspired a new preoccupation with cyberspace and nanotechnology.
 On this subject, he wrote Digital Dreams – Architecture and the Alchemic Technologies from 1993–95, publishing it in 1998.

 In 1992, Spiller was invited to include his work in AD's Theory and Experimentation exhibitions at the Royal Institute of British Architects (RIBA) and the Royal Academy of Arts (RA) alongside those who had inspired him, such as Cook, Lebbeus Woods, Daniel Libeskind, Bernard Tschumi and the Coop Himmelb(l)au firm.
 Woods in particular championed Spiller's work and two years after the exhibition, Spiller was asked to guest edit an issue of AD.
 Working alongside Martin Pearce, he produced the seminal Architects in Cyberspace (1995), the first journal publication to explore the intersections between cyberspace and architecture.
 The issue included contributions from architects such as Tschumi and William Mitchell; artists like Ian Hunter, Roy Ascott, Madeline Gins and Stelarc; as well as theorists such as Sadie Plant and Nick Land, who together would found the Cybernetic Culture Research Unit (CCRU) later that year.

-Neil Spiller, Trashed Triptych (1996): Genesis to Genocide (left), The Martyrdom of Saint Sebastian (centre), Nativity in Black (right).
+Neil Spiller, Trashed Triptych (1996).
+From left to right: Genesis to Genocide, The Martyrdom of Saint Sebastian, Nativity in Black.

 Around 1993, Spiller was commissioned by his girlfriend, a psychologist, to design a desk.
 Spiller did so, representing in its sculptural elements vats of swirling nanotechnological material.
 The piece was built by sixteen*(makers).
-After Spiller and the client's relationship ended, she returned the desk to him, worrying that its would pose a danger to her infant.
+After Spiller and the client's relationship ended, she returned the desk to him, worrying that it would pose a danger to her infant.

 As Diploma and MArch Director between 1993 and 2010, Spiller revolutionised the teaching at The Bartlett, the reputation of their degree programmes coming to be regarded as some of the best in the world at that time.
+During this time, he also occupied a visiting professorship as a John and Magda McHale Research Fellow, State University of New York in 2002.
 By 2011, The Bartlett's students had won the RIBA President's Silver Medal an unprecedented six times, winning more often than any other institution over a period of 18 years.
 Spiller would rise to become Vice-Dean under Christine Hawley before leaving The Bartlett in 2010.